EricDw/GloKtor/README.md

 # GloKtor

-GloKtor | gl·ok·tor | is a Kotlin Glo Boards SDK featuring a DSL for building GET queries.
+GloKtor | gl·ok·tor | is a Kotlin Glo Boards SDK featuring a DSL for building GloAPI GET queries.
 POST queries are coming soon!

 ## USAGE